Published on 10 June 2023 in Agile Game Development with Python and Pygame.

 """

-We assert the basic functionality in the test, and then we can play the game and adjust parameters for turning until it feels good, and this test will continue to work.
+We assert the basic functionality in the test, and then we can play the game and adjust parameters for turning until it feels good, and this test will continue to work without modification.

 You certainly need to play the game to be able to get some details right.
 But we should not need to play “unnecessary parts” over and over again until we reach the point in the game that we are interested in testing.

-I have used this approach in Timeline as well.
-Timeline is a GUI application, so a different domain from games.
-But the GUI elements have the same problem: you can’t assert in a test that they look good.
+I have used this approach in Timeline.
+Timeline is a GUI application, so a different domain than games.
+But the GUI elements have the same problem: you can’t assert in tests that they “look good”.

-Should we never run our application?
-Should we only get feedback from tests and small test applications?
+Should we never run our application for real?
+Should we only get feedback from tests and test applications?

-No, it is important to use the application as well to get a sense of what needs improving.
+No, I believe it is also important to use the application to get a sense of what needs improving.

 And it seems to me that with a video-oriented game, we always wind up needing to watch it run, both for confidence and because, every now and then, we discover a problem.

 Those are my reflections on using TDD for a game so far.
-Do you have similar experiences?
+Do you believe that creating test applications for faster feedback is a good idea?
 Please let me know.

 See you in the next episode!